backdrop-ops/contrib/examples/README.md

 The Name of My Project
 ======================

 Foo project enables you to do bar.
+The first paragraph of this file should be kept short as it will be used as the project summary on backdropcms.org.
+Aim for about 240 characters (three lines at 80 characters each).

 All lines in this file should be no more than 80 characters long for legibility, unless including a URL or example that requires the line not wrap.
-The first line of this paragraph is 80 characters for reference.
+(The first line of this paragraph is 80 characters for reference.)

+Detail in READMEs should be limited to the minimum required for installation and getting started.
+More detailed documentation should be moved to a GitHub wiki page.
+For Example: https://github.com/backdrop-contrib/setup/wiki/Documentation

 Installation
 ------------